camdagr8/butter-assemble/README.md

 Type: `Objects`
 Default: `materials/views/docs`

 Object keywords for accessing "materials", "views", and "docs" in a view templating context.
-Fabricator uses some specific terms like "materials" to describe what are really "partials" in Handelbars.
+Butter uses some specific terms like "materials" to describe what are really "partials" in Handelbars.
 This option give you the flexibility to define your own terms for `materials`, `views`, and `docs`.

 For example: